The GHG Protocol at the origin of scopes 1,2,3

 The GHG Protocol has identified five categories of direct emissions:

-Scope 2: Indirect emissions related to energy consumption
+What is Scope 2?
+Indirect emissions related to energy consumption

 Scope 2 includes greenhouse gas emissions resulting from a company's energy consumption.
 Electricity production is more or less emissive, depending on the energy mix of the country of origin.
 Indirect emissions linked to energy consumption are recorded in scope 2.